In this article, I show you, using an example, how the Java ByteBuffer

 method shifted the remaining 100 twos.
 So we can now continue reading at precisely the position where we stopped before.

-This article explained the functionality of the Java ByteBuffer
+This article has explained the functionality of the Java ByteBuffer

 and its flip()